-The Master of Geographic Information Systems (MGIS) degree is a 36-credit program of study.
-It aims to help you become a leader in your industry while providing you with convenience and flexibility.
+The Master of Geographic Information Systems (MGIS) degree is a 36-credit program of study that can help you become a leader in your industry while providing you with convenience and flexibility.
 Courses are designed to be highly practical while engaging you with cutting-edge advances in GIS tools and spatial analysis methods.
 The curriculum, including challenging projects, teaches crucial skills that you can apply to your professional work.

 Penn State's MGIS program is intended for persons who are able to study only on a part-time basis and at a distance.
 All courses, including electives, are GIS–related.
 The curriculum is delivered one instructor-led online course at a time.
-Communication with fellow students and instructors occurs primarily through email discussion groups.
-Weekly lessons can include project assignments submitted for evaluation and online quizzes that provide you with immediate feedback.
+Communication with fellow students and instructors takes place via discussion forums, email, and office hours.
+Weekly lessons can include project assignments submitted for evaluation as well as online quizzes that provide you with immediate feedback.

 To earn this degree, you must successfully complete 23 to 26 required course credits and 9 or more elective credits.
 The MGIS program runs five terms per academic year, allowing you to complete your courses when it is most convenient for you.*

-*The Pennsylvania State University and the World Campus reserve the right to alter this schedule.
+*The Pennsylvania State University and Penn State World Campus reserve the right to alter this schedule.

 The first-year courses are designed to help you develop the information literacy and technical competencies you need to become a more knowledgeable and skillful GIS user.
-Upon successfully completing the first year of the MGIS curriculum, you will receive a postbaccalaureate certificate in GIS provided that you also apply to that program.
+Upon successfully completing the first year of the MGIS curriculum, you will receive a Postbaccalaureate Certificate in GIS provided that you also apply to that program.
 The Graduate School requires that students apply for and be accepted into every program for which they wish to earn a credential.
 For experienced GIS professionals, we work with you to develop a customized curriculum that fits your goals and ensures you do not have to repeat classes in areas where you are already proficient.

 The second-year courses can prepare you to design, specify, and manage complex geographic information infrastructures for your organization.